Skip to main content

 [ 3.375074] [drm] amdgpu: 128000M of GTT memory ready.

-With GTT set to 125GB, we can now load models beyond the 96GB BIOS limit.
+With GTT set to 125GB, we can now load models beyond the 96GB BIOS limit if using the BIOS to set the VRAM allocation for the GPU.
 On our optimized headless system (systemctl set-default multi-user.target), we load GLM-4.5-Air-UD-Q6_K_XL , Qwen3-235B-A22B-Instruct-2507-Q3_K_M.
 Qwen3 235B yields about 12 TPS today.
 This platform’s ability to go beyond 96GB is exciting and unique.
-I expect GTT performance to become equivalent to VRAM, despite being a few TPS slower today.
-No more BIOS tinkering.
-(You also must set GGML_CUDA_ENABLE_UNIFIED_MEMORY=1, described below)
+In earlier versions, you also had to set GGML_CUDA_ENABLE_UNIFIED_MEMORY=1, described below, but no longer required.

-Some common values for GTT are below for convienence:
+Some common values for GTT are noted below for convienence:

 kernel: workqueue: svm_range_restore_work [amdgpu] hogged CPU for >10000us 19 times, consider switching to WQ_UNBOUND